scala/scala3/docs/docs/reference/contextual/relationship-implicits.md

 ### Implicit Conversions

 Implicit conversion methods in Scala 2 can be expressed as given instances of the `scala.Conversion` class in Scala 3.
-E.g. instead of
+For instance, instead of

 ```scala
 implicit def stringToToken(str: String): Token = new Keyword(str)